HurricaneJames/rex/README.md

 Now we can `require('react')`, export the component via `module.exports`, and inject components with `react_component` Rails view helpers.

-JEST
+Jest
 ====
+We can finally get going with [Jest](https://facebook.github.io/jest/).
+Jest is based on Jasmine and used by Facebook to test React.
+It automatically mocks out all modules except those being tested, it can run tests in parallel, and it runs in a fake DOM implementation.
+Bottom line, Jest is awesome.

-We can finally get going with JEST.
-JEST will require updating `package.json`, creating a new directory, and adding a couple of script files.
+However, Jest really wants a CommonJS structure where everything is included via `require()`.
+That is why we had to go through all the trouble in the previous sections.
+Fortunately, now that the hard work is done, making Jest work is relatively easy.
+It requires updating `package.json`, creating a new directory, and adding a couple of script files.

 1. Create a directory for the tests in `app/assets/javascripts/components/__tests__`.

     Note that Rails generally puts tests in a `test/` or `spec/` directory.
-However, it is easier to put JEST tests in a `__tests__` directory closer to the actual components.
+However, it is easier to put Jest tests in a `__tests__` directory closer to the actual components.
 Placing the tests here has one slight complication, sprocket's `//= require_tree` will include the tests as part of the build.
 This should not be an issue as the `components/` directory should not be part of any `//= require_tree` directive anyway, as that would break the CommonJS structure we use anyway.

 2. Create a file `app/assets/components/javascripts/__tests__/preprocessor.js` to convert any JSX to JS (remember that browserify-rails does this via reactify when running via Rails).